 Signs of normal independence versus mental health concerns

 The threshold between development and distress is found in the ability to function.
-Consider a professional evaluation if these specific shifts occur:
+Consider a professional evaluation if you notice these shifts:

-- Functional decline: An inability to attend school, maintain basic hygiene, or participate in family life.
+- Functional decline: Missing school, neglecting basic hygiene, or being unable to participate in ordinary family life.

-- Persistent low mood: A state of sadness or irritability that does not lift after several days and becomes the new baseline.
+- Persistent low mood: Sadness or irritability that does not lift after several days and becomes their usual state.

 - Social isolation: Withdrawing from friends and social circles in addition to pulling away from the family.